omerxx/tmux-sessionx/README.md

 # If you want to pass in your own FZF options.
 This is passed in before all other
 # arguments to FZF to ensure that other options like `sessionx-pointer` and
 # `sessionx-window-height/width` still work.
 See `man fzf` for config options.
-set -g @sessionx-fzf-options "--color pointer:9,spinner:92,marker:46"
+set -g @sessionx-additional-options "--color pointer:9,spinner:92,marker:46"

 # If you're running fzf lower than 0.35.0 there are a few missing features
 # Upgrade, or use this setting for support